AxonIQ/reference-guide/axon-server/administration/admin-configuration/configuration.md

 * Use “./axonserver.properties” for common settings.
 * Use “./config/axonserver.properties” for environment/node-specific overrides.
-* Use “-D” or environment variables for one-time settings
+* Use “-D” or environment variables for one-time settings.

 ## Configuration Properties